fg-code/alucR_v01/readme.md

 * postprocessin ('alucR_5postprocess.r')
 * saving results ('alucR_0wrapper.r')

 Thes submodules are called from the wrapper function _'alucR_0wrapper.r'_ script.
-While all the required functions (above mentioned) need to be sourced (defined) seperately
+While all the required functions (above mentioned) need to be sourced (defined) seperately.

 ##Function: